geopm/geopm/service/docs/source/overview.rst

     .. code-tab:: python

-        # Query for the number of physical cores in the system
+        # Query the number of physical cores in the system

         import geopmdpy.topo as topo